 I intended to make Dodging Destiny a stand-alone book, but my beta readers were not happy with this decision.
 They wanted to know what happened to the people Lexie left behind in 1857 so In Search of Destiny, the second book in the trilogy, continues their tales as they travel the Oregon Trail and face the dark days of the Civil War.
 I wanted to know how Lexie impacted their lives and what decisions they made based on their belief in her knowledge of the future.

-I've also completed the first novel in my Texas trilogy.
-The book is tentatively titled, Colorado Treasure.
-The second book in this series, Trouble in Texas, is half-way written, and the third, The Prodigal Returns, is in the research and planning stage.
+I've also completed the first novel in my Treasures of the Heart trilogy.
+Colorado Treasure is set in Amarillo, Texas, and Denver and Silverton, Colorado, in 1895.
+The second book in this series, Trouble in Texas, is half-way written and is set primarily in Denver, Colorado, and Amarillo, Texas, and the third, The Prodigal Returns, is in the research and planning stage.
 1894 ― 1914 is the span of this historical trilogy.

 Patrick W. Carr's Staff and the Sword and Darkwater Saga suspenseful fantasy series and Robin McKinley's Beauty: A Retelling of the Story of Beauty and the Beast and The Blue Sword were so well-written they caught and held my attention and challenged me to expand my writing muscles.
 I've always thought of myself as a historical writer, but Carr and McKinley have made me rethink my thinking.
 I've started a medieval fantasy, The Jindentors and am seriously pleased with how the story has taken shape.